ticdat/ticdat/README.md

 Although `ticdat` was specifically designed with Mixed Integer Programming data sets in mind, it can be used for rapidly developing a wide variety of mathematical engines.
 It facilitates creating one definition of your input data schema and one solve module, and reusing this same code, unchanged, on data from different sources.
-This "separation of model from data" enables a user to move easily from toy, hard coded data to larger, more realistic data sets.
+This "separation of model from data" enables a user to move easily from small, testing data sets to larger, more realistic examples.
 In addition, [Opalytics Inc](http://www.opalytics.com/) (the developer of  `ticdat`) can support cloud deployments of solve engines that use `ticdat` data objects library.

 The `ticdat` library is distributed under the BSD2 open source license.